Visualising the SWaP and Performance of Portable Atomic Clocks

 Cutting edge: SWaP vs Performance plot

 The main focus is on the immediate challenges to deploying portable atomic clocks, namely, their size, weight, and power (SWaP) requirements, and how these critical factors directly influence clock performance and deployability.
 Beyond this, there will be other considerations relating to the ability to manufacture at scale, cost, accuracy, reliability and other aspects of how clock specifications might meet various use-cases.
-However, with this resource we focus on the relationship between SWaP and frequency stability.
+However, with we focus on the relationship between SWaP and frequency stability.

 NOTE: For the best viewing experience its recommended viewing this website using a desktop or laptop computer rather than a mobile device.
 In a mobile browser, the interactive plotly elements don't work very well.
 Also the plots may be small and difficult to read.